Pinakes: Description

 The collection at the Library of Alexandria contained nearly 500,000 papyrus scrolls, which were grouped together by subject matter and stored in bins.
 Each bin carried a label with painted tablets hung above the stored papyri.
 Pinakes was named after these tablets and are a set of index lists.
 The bins gave bibliographical information for every roll.
 A typical entry started with a title and also provided the author's name, birthplace, father's name, any teachers trained under, and educational background.
 It contained a brief biography of the author and a list of the author's publications.
 The entry had the first line of the work, a summary of its contents, the name of the author, and information about the origin of the roll, as well as any doubts about the genuineness of the ascription.

 Callimachus' system divided works into six genres and five sections of prose: rhetoric, law, epic, tragedy, comedy, lyric poetry, history, medicine, mathematics, natural science, and miscellanies.
 Each category was alphabetized by author.

 Callimachus composed two other works that were referred as pinakes and were probably somewhat similar in format to the Pinakes (of which they "may or may not be subsections"), but were concerned with individual topics.
 These are listed by the Suda as: A Chronological Pinax and Description of Didaskaloi from the Beginning and Pinax of the Vocabulary and Treatises of Democritus.

 Later bibliographic pinakes

 The term pinax was used for bibliographic catalogs beyond Callimachus.
 For example, Ptolemy-el-Garib's catalog of Aristotle's writings comes to us with the title Pinax (catalog) of Aristotle's writings.

 Legacy

 The Pinakes proved indispensable to librarians for centuries, and they became a model for organizing knowledge throughout the Mediterranean.
 Their later influence can be traced to medieval times, even to the Arabic counterpart of the tenth century: Ibn al-Nadim's Al-Fihrist ("Index").
-Local variations for cataloging and library classification continued throughout the late 1800s, when Anthony Panizzi and Melvil Dewey paved the way for more shared and standardized approaches.
+Local variations for cataloging and library classification continued through the late 19th century, when Anthony Panizzi and Melvil Dewey paved the way for more shared and standardized approaches.